Generic selectors

 Are They Poisonous?

 You might’ve heard that the most colorful animals in the world are toxic, like poison dart frogs.
-Being one of the most colorful fish on the reef, does this mean that you need to worry about your mandarin goby killing the rest of the fish in your tank, too?
+Being one of the most colorful fish on the reef, does this mean that you need to worry about your mandarin goby killing the rest of the fish in your tank?

 Yes, mandarin gobies do carry toxins.
 However, it’s something you’ll rarely ever have to worry about.

 When threatened, these peaceful fish excrete toxic mucus that apparently has a disgusting odor as well.
-It isn’t exactly known how detrimental this poison is to nearby life, but the smell of the mucus is very noxious.
+It isn’t exactly known how detrimental this poison can be to nearby life, but the smell of the mucus can be very noxious.

 Tankmates